lmaurits/harvest/README.md

 	  -r, --recurse         Read data from stdin, rather than growing on tree -t TREEFILE, --treefile=TREEFILE
-				Filename to save generated tree to (Newick format)
+				Filename to save generated tree to (Newick format) -T LOADTREE, --loadtree=LOADTREE
+				Filename to read tree from (Newick format) instead of simulating

 # Tree generation

 Trees are generated randomly according to the Yule pure-birth process, with birthrate specified by -b.
 The generated tree can be saved to a file in Newick format by providing a filename with the -t option, otherwise the tree will be discarded.
+If you want to use a specific preexisting tree instead of generating one, you can use the -T option to specify the filename of a file which contains the tree in Newick format.

 # Data models